istio/istio.io/content/docs/setup/kubernetes/quick-start-ibm/index.md

 ### Deploy the Istio Helm chart

-1. If using a Helm version prior to 2.10.0, install Istio’s Custom Resource Definitions via kubectl apply, and wait a few seconds for the CRDs to be committed in the kube-apiserver:
+1. If using a Helm version prior to 2.10.0, install Istio’s Custom Resource Definitions via `kubectl apply`, and wait a few seconds for the CRDs to be committed in the kube-apiserver:

     {{< text bash >}}
     $ kubectl apply -f https://raw.githubusercontent.com/IBM/charts/master/stable/ibm-istio/templates/crds.yaml